-Paul’s vision of verse 1 occurred fourteen years previous to writing Second Corinthians (somewhere between AD 41-43).
-He speaks of it as in the third person (2 Co 12:7).
+Paul’s vision of verse 1 occurred 14 years previous to writing 2 Corinthians (somewhere between AD 41 and 43).
+He spoke of it as in the third person (2 Co 12:7).
 He did this so that he would not glorify himself.
-The apostle refers to his eternal status “in Christ” as a Christian.
+The apostle referred to his eternal status “in Christ” as a Christian.
 The apostle did not deem himself as someone great, but just as a fellow Christian “in Christ.”

 whether in the body I do not know,

-Paul was not sure whether his vision was in his physical body or a spiritual experience.
+Paul was not sure whether his vision had been in his physical body or a spiritual experience.

 or whether out of the body I do not know, God knows—

 Only God knew whether Paul’s vision was in his physical body or not.

 such a one was caught up [raptured] to the third heaven.

 The apostle was caught up to the “third heaven” in this vision.
 This action was not at his initiative, but God did it to him.
 The term “caught up” is the same word for the Rapture in 1 Thessalonians 4:17.
 The “third heaven” is the abode of God Himself.